Generic Name: mupirocin calcium

-Results of the following studies performed with mupirocin calcium or mupirocin sodium in vitro and in vivo did not indicate a potential for mutagenicity: Rat primary hepatocyte unscheduled DNA synthesis, sediment analysis for DNA strand breaks, Salmonella reversion test (Ames), Escherichia coli mutation assay, metaphase analysis of human lymphocytes, mouse lymphoma assay, and bone marrow micronuclei assay in mice.
+Results of the following studies performed with mupirocin calcium or mupirocin sodium in vitro and in vivo did not indicate a potential for genotoxicity: rat primary hepatocyte unscheduled DNA synthesis, sediment analysis for DNA strand breaks, Salmonella reversion test (Ames), Escherichia coli mutation assay, metaphase analysis of human lymphocytes, mouse lymphoma assay, and bone marrow micronuclei assay in mice.

-The efficacy of topical Bactroban Cream for the treatment of secondarily infected traumatic skin lesions (e.g., lacerations, sutured wounds, and abrasions not more than 10 cm in length or 100 cm2 in total area) was compared to that of oral cephalexin in 2 randomized, double‑blind, double‑dummy clinical trials.
-Clinical efficacy rates at follow‑up in the per protocol populations (adults and pediatric patients included) were 96.1% for Bactroban Cream (n = 231) and 93.1% for oral cephalexin (n = 219).
-Pathogen eradication rates at follow‑up in the per protocol populations were 100% for both Bactroban Cream and oral cephalexin.
+The efficacy of topical Bactroban Cream for the treatment of secondarily infected traumatic skin lesions (e.g., lacerations, sutured wounds, and abrasions not more than 10 cm in length or 100 cm2 in total area) was compared with that of oral cephalexin in 2 randomized, double‑blind, double‑dummy clinical trials.
+Clinical efficacy rates at follow‑up in the per-protocol populations (adults and pediatric subjects included) were 96.1% for Bactroban Cream (n = 231) and 93.1% for oral cephalexin (n = 219).
+Pathogen eradication rates at follow‑up in the per-protocol populations were 100% for both Bactroban Cream and oral cephalexin.

-Pediatrics: There were 93 pediatric patients aged 2 weeks to 16 years enrolled per protocol in the secondarily infected skin lesion studies, although only 3 were less than 2 years of age in the population treated with Bactroban Cream.
-Patients were randomized to either 10 days of topical Bactroban Cream 3 times daily or 10 days of oral cephalexin (250 mg 4 times daily for patients >40 kg or 25 mg/kg/day oral suspension in 4 divided doses for patients ≤40 kg).
-Clinical efficacy at follow‑up (7 to 12 days post-therapy) in the per protocol populations was 97.7% (43/44) for Bactroban Cream and 93.9% (46/49) for cephalexin.
-Only 1 adverse event (headache) was thought to be possibly or probably related to drug therapy with Bactroban Cream in the intent-to-treat pediatric population of 70 children (1.4%).
+There were 93 pediatric subjects aged 2 weeks to 16 years enrolled per protocol in the secondarily infected skin lesion trials, although only 3 were younger than 2 years of age in the population treated with Bactroban Cream.
+Subjects were randomized to either 10 days of topical Bactroban Cream 3 times daily or 10 days of oral cephalexin (250 mg 4 times daily for subjects greater than 40 kg or 25 mg per kg per day oral suspension in 4 divided doses for subjects less than or equal to 40 kg).
+Clinical efficacy at follow‑up (7 to 12 days post-therapy) in the per-protocol populations was 97.7% (43 of 44) for Bactroban Cream and 93.9% (46 of 49) for cephalexin.

 NDC 0029-1527-22 (15-gram tube)